pio-codes/3D-Point-Cloud-and-Cubic-Volume-generator/README.md

 We calculate the missing depth values of the 2D stereo images to create a 3D cubic volume for training.

 # Code overview
+- Disparity image - SGBM Tuning
+A GUI that shows the SGBM parameters and computed disparity map in real time.
+*Note: Ground truth image must be obtained from the generated disparity image*

+- Point cloud generation
+More information, in comparison to a standard .ply file, is added.
+The following figure shows the additional properties.

 # Requirements
 - INPUT DATA